Cookie preferences

 Insights

-Helpful hints to make the transition to a THINK Global Schools model
+Helpful hints to transition to THINK Global School's model:

-c.
-When it is feasible, allow students to take the lead: the same planning documents can be given to students to have them plan their own projects.
-As mentioned before, at TGS the Changemaker Curriculum requires students to develop 40% of their own learning guided by their advisors.
+• When feasible, allow students to take the lead: the same planning documents can be given to students to have them plan their own projects.

-d.
-Let your students voices/passions drive the activity.
+• Let your students' voices/passions drive the activity.

 Spread of the innovation